UweTrottmann/SeriesGuide/CONTRIBUTING.md

 **Note:** This work is licensed under the [Apache License 2.0](LICENSE.txt).
-If you contribute any [non-trivial](http://www.gnu.org/prep/maintain/maintain.html#Legally-Significant) patches or translations make sure you have read and agreed to it.
+If you contribute any [non-trivial](http://www.gnu.org/prep/maintain/maintain.html#Legally-Significant) patches or translations make sure you have read it and agree with it.

 #### Would you like to contribute code?